madetech/cf-deploy/README.md

 bundle exec rake cf:deploy:production
 ```

-This however mimics the commands `cf push -f manifests/staging.yml` and
+You now have rake tasks that run `cf push -f manifests/staging.yml` and
 `cf push -f manifests/production.yml`.
-Not really anything helpful or new.
+Things start to get more exciting
-Things start to get more exciting when you define your environments in your
+when you define your environments in your `Rakefile` along with their task
-`Rakefile` along with their task dependencies just like normal rake task syntax.
+dependencies just like normal rake task syntax.

 ``` ruby
 require 'cf-deploy'